Georgia

 Day 1:

-The road to the lake
+The way to the lake

 Tbilisi → Ketrisi Village → Esi High Pass → Lake Kelitsadi

-Distance / ascent / descent: ~11.5 km / ↑1681 m / ↓753 m
+Distance / elevation gain / loss: ~11.5 km / ↑1681 m / ↓753 m

 Day 2: